akostrik/CPP_module_42/README.md

 `int const * const C` a constant pointer to a constant int
 * a constant object can call directly only a contant methode of a class

-### mutable
+### mutable data
 * we can modify a mutable class member through member functions even if the containing object is const

 ## virtual data

-## template class

 ## abstract class
-* contains or inherits without redefinition at least one pure virtual function
+* contains (or inherits without redefinition) at least one pure virtual function (the virtual function should be defined in the child class)
 * cannot be directly instantiated
 * may specifies abstract methods via signatures that are to be implemented by its descendants
 * all the abstract methods of the parent must be implemented in the child